babel/website/docs/plugins.md

  - /docs/usage/modules/
 ---

 Out of the box Babel doesn't do anything.
-In order to actually do anything to your code you need to enable plugins.
+You need to use plugins to transform your code.
 Don't know where to start?
-Check out some of the [presets](#presets).
+Check out some of the
+[presets](#presets).

 ## Presets